muellsen/TREX/README.md

 The software can be downloaded [here](https://github.com/embotech/ecos).
 The MATLAB interface can be found [here](https://github.com/embotech/ecos-matlab).

 - SCS: SOCP solver for the cTREX
 SCS can be downloaded [here](https://github.com/cvxgrp/scs).

-Place the different files in the solver/ folder.
+The solver packages should be compiled and placed in the solver/ folder.

 ### Knockoff filter
 Knockoff filtering with the TREX requires the MATLAB knockoff filter package